 May Gardening Advice

-May is the month where the cooler, wetter days of spring have ended.
+May is the month when the cooler, wetter days of spring have ended.
 The temperature is rising, and the warmth of summer is just around the corner.

-May is here and spring is starting to come to an end whilst summer is getting closer.
-This month is where plant growth seems to speed up and everything comes into bloom.
-There is lots to do in May to keep your garden looking tidy, to get it ready for the summer months.
-You should start to see a difference in the weather with more sunshine and the temperatures slowly rising.
+May is here, and spring is starting to come to an end, whilst summer is getting closer.
+This month is when plant growth seems to speed up and everything comes into bloom.
+There is a lot of gardening to do in May to keep your garden looking tidy, to get it ready for the summer months.
+You should start to see a difference in the weather, with more sunshine and slowly rising temperatures.
 This means there are lots of opportunities for you to be out in the garden.

 Gardening Jobs Checklist